 See How FXCM's Live Clients Are Positioned in FX & Equities Here

-- Trader Sentiment Warns A Coiled Move Lower or Higher Could Be Around the Corner
+- Trader Sentiment Warns A Trend Flip Could Be In The Cards

 Interested In Learning the Traits of FXCM's Successful Traders?
 If So, Click Here